hantswilliams/digitalclone-iitg/README.md

 # Digitalclone-iitg

 ## To do:
+- Need to add some polling or some way of status updates for the sadface API component

+## Done:
-- Need to add in .mp4 to one of the tables
+- Need to add in .mp4 to one of the tables (DONE)

 ## Winners thus far:
 - For audio: